rochars/wavefile/docs/CONTRIBUTING.md

 https://google.github.io/styleguide/jsguide.html

 ## Code of conduct
-This project adopt the [Contributor Covenant, version 1.4](CODE_OF_CONDUCT.md), also available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html as its code of conduct.
+This project is bound by a Code of Conduct: The [Contributor Covenant, version 1.4](https://github.com/rochars/wavefile/blob/master/docs/CODE_OF_CONDUCT.md), also available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting rocha.rafaelsilva@gmail.com.

 ## Developer's Certificate of Origin 1.1
 By making a contribution to this project, I certify that: